-- 28 Council Directive of 89/391/EEC (Framework Directive) introduces measures to encourage - improvements in the safety and health of workers at work.
-Based on Article 16(1) individual - 30 Directives are adopted for specific areas of worker protection.
-The setting limit of values is - 31 covered by individual Directives, the Chemical Agents Directive (98/24/EC; CAD) and the - 32 Carcinogens and Mutagens Directive (2004/37/EC; CMD) and the Directive 2009/148/EC on - 33 the protection of workers from the risks related to exposure to asbestos at work".
-These form
+Council Directive of 89/391/EEC (Framework Directive) introduces measures to encourage improvements in the safety and health of workers at work.
+Based on Article 16(1) individual Directives are adopted for specific areas of worker protection.
+The setting of exposure limit values is covered by individual Directives, the Chemical Agents Directive (98/24/EC; CAD) and the Carcinogens and Mutagens Directive (2004/37/EC; CMD) and the Directive 2009/148/EC on the protection of workers from the risks related to exposure to asbestos at work"9.
+These form an integral part of the EU mechanism for protecting the health of workers.